amw-zero/concerning_quality/_posts/2023-08-23-test-compilation.md

 `certc` compiles the source file into an executable, like every other compiler, but in addition it outputs this `proof` file.
 Imagine that you can open up this file, and from its contents be convinced that the compilation run contained zero bugs, and the output `myprogram` is a perfect translation of `source.cc`[^fn2].
 The compilation run is _certified_ by this proof.
 Such compilers are sometimes referred to as _self-certifying_ for this reason - they produce their own proof of correctness.

-We know that proofs are hard though, and for most of us a test is totally sufficient in place of a proof.
-So what if instead, we had this worklow:
+We know that proofs are hard though, and for most of us tests are sufficient.
+So what if instead, we had this workflow:

 ```plaintext
 certc source.cc -o myprogram -t test